ruifig/czrpc/README.md

         * ```#define CZRPC_HAS_BOOST 1```
 2. Open the provided Visual Studio Solution
 3. Set the "tests" project as startup, or the ChatServer/ChatClient

+# TODO #

+* Documentation
+* More unit tests and samples
+* A BSD sockets transport
+* Use some build system to build the unit tests and samples in other platforms.

 # License #